 The course will also touch on some more advanced techniques using telescopes and guiding to give students a taste of the possibilities of deep sky astrophotography.

-This course will run three times in the 2021/22 academic year on Mondays:
+This course will run three times in the 2023/24 academic year on Tuesdays:

-The course will be held online via Zoom.
-This course is ideal for students who are not in commutable distance from London or cannot travel to Greenwich.
+The course will be held online via Zoom and is ideal for students who are not within commutable distance of London or cannot travel to Greenwich.

 Note: This course runs online on Zoom.